snotskie/ttrpg/md/index.md

 - **Die Sizes:** A Stat Die can be one of five sizes, from $d2$ to $d10$, as described in the Stat Dice Notation table below.
 - **Stat Dice "Bump":** Stat Dice in this game "bump."
 This means that when you roll a $1$ on a Stat Die, roll it again and add the new result to the previous result.
 As long as you continue to roll a $1$ on the die, you continue to roll again and add this way.
-- **Skill and Determination:** Success and victory without bumping represents natural or trained ability, while doing so with bumping represents a character's extra determination or focus on the action.
+- **Skill and Determination:** Success without bumping represents natural or trained ability, while doing so with bumping represents a character's extra determination or focus on the action.
 - **Balanced Stats:** Stats are "balanced" if they use the same size Stat Die.
 - **Unconventional Stats:** Whenever an effect has you use a Stat, you may instead use any other Stat you have balanced with it, referred to as using an "unconventional Stat."
 - **History Stat:** You may use your History Stat in place of another Stat when the action or effect is related enough to your Backstory or Aptitudes (described later in this chapter).